“I want to invest but it’s complicated, time-consuming and boring…”

 2. Breaking Bad: Always manage your risk

-Although Walter White had made enough money than he’d ever need by selling drugs, he kept continuing cooking and selling them.
-He let his initial investment goals fade away and got tempted into going for higher returns.
+He let his initial investment goals - to get money for his cancer treatment - fade away and got tempted into going for higher returns.
 This is called being greedy.
-If you go for higher return, often you will have higher risks involved!
+It's fine to be greedy, but if you go for higher return, remember that you will bear much higher risk as well!

 This lesson is (unfortunately) applicable to the market crash we saw over the last few weeks.
 As an investor in the last couple of years, you may have been happy with double digits performance on global equity-markets.
 However, as the markets were getting hotter, only very few started replacing some of their stocks with bonds in their portfolio.
 While this harmed short-term return, it for sure lowered the impact from the recent decrease.